MrMoose/CloudConnector/README.md

 ```

 In our code, we can subscribe to a topic when the component begins play.
-In this case an AWS SQS Url:
+In this case an AWS SNS Topic:

 ```C++
 void UQueueListener::BeginPlay() {